Cavanagh & Associates successfully represents you.

 In Missouri, spousal support is awarded at the discretion of the court.
 Although alimony is not required or guaranteed, spouses are entitled to seek support.
 Support is most likely to be awarded when one spouse is financially able to provide support and the other is unable to maintain reasonable living expenses.
 The purpose is to ensure that each spouse is able to maintain their standard of living after the divorce.

 Who Qualifies for Alimony in Missouri?

-When two parties divorce, one person may be required to make spousal support payments to their previous spouse.
+When two parties divorce in Missouri, one person may be required to make spousal support payments to their previous spouse.
 Every situation is different, but you may be asking yourself, “Do I qualify for spousal support?’
 Whether you qualify for spousal support payments depends on the following two conditions: